 According to previous studies, metal-based Ni-Cr coating has shown excellent corrosion and erosion resistance in a practical boiler environment.
 In addition, it is evident that adding appropriate content of ceramic phase to the coatings as a reinforcing hard material can enhance erosion resistance of the coatings.
 The research team aims to implement these finding to create a new generation of composite coatings that positively modify surface properties such as resistance to corrosion, wear and oxidation to prolong the life span of the boiler component and improve its performance.

-In this project, grinding wheel parameters, such as abrasive materials, bonding materials, wheel grade and wheel structure will be characterised using various advanced modern techniques.
-The effect of grinding processes related to Sutton Tools manufacturing process on surface finish, specific energy level, temperature at work surface and wear mechanism of the cutting tools will be fully investigated and grinding process parameters will be optimized.
+In this project, a comparative evaluation of various existing edge-preparation processes will be performed, and the key characteristics associated with satisfactory edge preparation will be identified.
+Next, a novel electro-polishing edge-honing process will be developed, and the impact of the various associated process parameters on the resultant edge preparation will be investigated; this will be used to develop protocols to achieve the optimum surface quality of the cutting edge.
 In addition, various wear resistant thin films will be deposited onto cutting tools with different geometries and sizes using physical vapour deposition technique.
 The coated thin films and the cutting tools will be evaluated in terms of their chemistry, microstructure, crystal structure, micro hardness, wear properties and tool life.

 Titomic (ASX:TTT) is an Australian public company specialising industrial scale metal additive manufacturing using its patented Titomic Kinetic Fusion® (TKF) technology.
 The TKF technology provides unique capabilities for producing commercially viable additively manufactured metal products, competing directly with traditional manufacturing methods.
 Titomic provides OEM production and R&D services from its TKF Smart Production Bureaus to the global Aerospace, Defence, Shipbuilding, Oil & Gas, Mining and Automotive industries.
 Titomic also provides an extensive range of metal powders for 3D Printing, especially titanium and super alloys, and provides sales and support services for their TKF production systems.